tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-22-recent-write-the-docs-recordings.md

 If you're in the San Francisco Bay area, definitely join the [Write the Docs group](http://www.meetup.com/Write-the-Docs-SF/) (it's free!) to stay updated about upcoming events.
 You can also join the [WTD Slack group](http://slack.writethedocs.org/).

-Our next event is called [Solve This!](http://www.meetup.com/Write-the-Docs-SF/events/231272920/) Here's a description:
+Our next event is called [Solve This!](http://www.meetup.com/Write-the-Docs-SF/events/231272920/) Here's a summary:

 >For this meetup, we will help each other with the challenges that we face at work.
 Here's how it we will do this.
 You add a major challenge that you have to the list here.
 The list is anonymous.
 The challenge should be a problem that you haven't been able to solve yourself.
 During the meetup, we will go through each of the challenges on the list and share opinions about the best solutions.